prometheas/vscode-simple-mocha-snippets/README.md

 # simple-mocha-snippets README

-Simple snippets to remove friction from writing [Mocha tests (http://mochajs.org) in [VS Code](https://code.visualstudio.com).
+Simple snippets to remove friction from writing [Mocha tests](http://mochajs.org) in [VS Code](https://code.visualstudio.com).

-I created this due to [problems](https://github.com/spoonscen/es6-mocha-snippets-vs-code/issues/3) I'd [encountered](https://github.com/spoonscen/es6-mocha-snippets-vs-code/issues/4)  [1] using [ES6 Mocha Snippets](https://marketplace.visualstudio.com/items?itemName=spoonscen.es6-mocha-snippets).
+I created this due to [problems](https://github.com/spoonscen/es6-mocha-snippets-vs-code/issues/3) I'd [encountered](https://github.com/spoonscen/es6-mocha-snippets-vs-code/issues/4) using [ES6 Mocha Snippets](https://marketplace.visualstudio.com/items?itemName=spoonscen.es6-mocha-snippets).
+(I'm sure the problem was more about my lack of familiarity with hacking VS Code than anything else, but grappling with it was just killing me.)

 ## Snippets